sagiegurari/cargo-make/README.md

 <a name="usage-env-task"></a>
 #### Task

 Environmental variables can be set in a task's scope, and will be merged with the global environment when that task gets executed.
-This means that the evaluation of environmental variables takes place after all dependencies have run, but _before_ the task itself runs.
+This means that the evaluation of environment variables takes place after all dependencies have run, but _before_ the task itself runs.

 > **Note:** Reordering of task variables with global variables will **not** take place.
 Tasks simply overwrite previously declared variables.